Is 702 a Good Credit Score?

 What Else Can You Get With a 702 Credit Score?

-A good score can help you get approved for financing.
-It likely shows that you have managed credit responsibly in the past.
+A good credit score can help you get approved for financing, as it shows you’ve managed credit responsibly in the past.
 You’ll usually get approved for a car loan, personal loan, home loan, or credit card.

 That said, what qualifies as creditworthiness, or the ability to repay a loan, can depend on the lender.
-Lenders may qualify you for, say, a home loan with a figure much lower than 702 credit score, while some credit cards with top-notch travel rewards may want to see a still higher score.
-To look at it through another lens, while you might be able to snag lower interest rates and more appealing terms with an excellent score vs. a good score, you won’t need to pay as high of an interest rate as someone with a fair score would.
+Lenders may qualify you for a home loan with a figure much lower than a 702 credit score, while some credit cards with travel rewards may want to see a higher score.
+To look at it through another lens, while you might be able to snag lower interest rates and better terms with an excellent score vs. a good score, you won’t pay as high an interest rate as someone with a “fair” score.

 Can I Get a Credit Card With a 702 Credit Score?

 Because a 702 credit score is considered “good,” you’ll likely have an easier time getting approved for many travel or cash-back cards with lower interest rates and better perks.
-Most credit cards require you to have a minimum score of 640 to 700, and while you can get a card with even poor credit, expect to see far fewer options.
+Most credit cards are geared toward borrowers with a FICO score of around 670 or higher, though options are available for those with lower scores.

 With a good credit score, you might get preapproved offers in the mail.
-It’s a good idea to shop around, be proactive, and research to see which card is the best fit for you.
+It’s advisable to shop around, be proactive, and research to see which card is the best fit for you.
 Consider criteria such as card perks and interest rate ranges to find the right fit.

 Can I Get an Auto Loan With a 702 Credit Score?

-You have a good chance of landing an auto loan with a 702 credit score.
-According to data from Experian®, in Q2 of 2024, the average credit score for new car loans was 753, and the average for used cars was 689.
+You have a decent chance of landing an auto loan with a 702 credit score.
+According to data from Experian®, in Q3 of 2025, the average credit score for new car loans was 754, and the average for used cars was 691.
 If you get a used car, you might be able to find lower interest rates and more flexible terms with your 702 score.
 Doing so could save on the total cost of the car, as insurance and other costs can be cheaper.

-While you’ll have an easier time securing a car loan with a good score than a fair one, expect still lower interest rates if you score in “very good” or “excellent” territory.
-If you’re not in a rush to get a car, you might invest some time and energy on building your credit.
-You can do so by always making on-time payments, avoiding too many hard credit inquiries, and keeping your credit utilization low.
+While you’ll have an easier time securing a car loan with a “good” score than a “fair” one, expect lower interest rates if you score “very good” or “exceptional.”
+If you’re not in a rush to get a car, you might invest some time and energy in building your credit.
+You can do this by always making on-time payments, avoiding too many hard credit inquiries, and keeping your credit utilization low.

 Can I Get a Mortgage With a 702 Credit Score?